 - Ecampus does not “offer” OSU degree programs online; we deliver them online in partnership with various colleges and departments on campus.

 - Our name should be listed as Oregon State University Ecampus on first reference and as Oregon State Ecampus, OSU Ecampus or Ecampus thereafter.
 It is never hyphenated (E-Campus, E-campus) or stylized in any other manner (eCampus).

-- The editorial style of OSU and Ecampus follows The Associated Press Stylebook in web and printed materials.
+- All OSU units adhere The Associated Press Stylebook in web and printed materials for editorial style.

 - OSU’s brand identity guidelines help govern how we present Ecampus and the university online and in print, video, advertisements and other formats.